 |International students||Valid visa and passport|

 |Visitors to US||Valid visa and passport (if from visa-waiver country, just passport)|

 |People with DACA||Employment Approval Document and state or consular ID|

 You must carry your original documents and keep copies in a safe place (you may want to keep copies in your email account).

-Note: The above is the current NMD policy concerning those with DACA status, but it may be altered depending on how DACA might be changed under the Trump administration.
-Be sure to check this website before you volunteer to see if there have been any changes in this policy.
+The above is the current NMD policy concerning those with DACA status, but it may be altered again depending on how DACA might be changed under the Trump administration.
+If you are a DACA recipient who is interested in volunteering with NMD, be sure to check back on this website or contact the Volunteer Coordinator to see if there have been any changes in this policy.

 We have recognized that volunteering as part of a church group, school group, or group of friends often makes it easier for volunteers to prepare for their trip and provides a natural and preexisting support network for challenging work and a good starting place for organizing for migrant justice when volunteers return to their home communities.

 However, we do not have the capacity to accommodate groups or even pairs of volunteers all year round, not even groups of two.
 If you would like to volunteer for No More Deaths as a group, please consider applying for the spring volunteer program or the summer volunteer program.